awinnnie/NLP-classifier/README.md

 ### Pipeline

-All models use a `TfidfVectorizer → Classifier` scikit-learn pipeline.
-Five classifiers were trained and evaluated at baseline: **Logistic Regression**, **Naive Bayes**, **SVM** (LinearSVC for baseline, SVC for tuning), **Random Forest**, and **XGBoost**.
+All models use a `TfidfVectorizer / Classifier` scikit-learn pipeline.
+Five classifiers were trained and evaluated at baseline: **Logistic Regression**, **Naive Bayes**, **SVM** (LinearSVC for baseline, SVC for tuning), **Random Forest** and **XGBoost**.

 Hyperparameter tuning was performed using `GridSearchCV` (3-fold CV, `f1_macro` scoring) on a class-balanced subsample of 3,000 rows per category.
-Three models were tuned and saved: Logistic Regression, Naive Bayes, and SVM.
+Three models were tuned and saved: Logistic Regression, Naive Bayes and SVM.

 ### Selected model: Tuned SVM

-I have selected the Tuned SVM model, The tuned SVM (`kernel`, `C` grid-searched) was selected as the production model.
-It is loaded at startup by both the prediction and data analysis routers:
+I have selected the Tuned SVM model after comparing it against Logistic Regression, Naive Bayes, XGBoost and Random Forest.
+SVM achieved the best overall F1-score, and it's also well-suited for high-dimensional sparse data like TF-IDF vectors, which is typical in text classification.
+The tuned SVM model is loaded at startup by both the prediction and data analysis routers:

 ```
 backend/Models/tuned/svm.pkl